RayhanaAkterDev/javascript-complete-guide/01-fundamentals/08-data-types/README.md

 ## 3. Type Checking

-JavaScript provides multiple ways to check types — each has specific use cases.
+JavaScript provides multiple ways to check types — each with specific use cases.

 ### 3.1 Using `typeof`

-The `typeof` operator returns a string representing the type of a value.
-It works well for **primitives**, but has quirks with objects like `null` and arrays.
+Returns a string representing the type of a value.
+Works well for primitives but has quirks with some objects.

 ```js
 typeof "hello";       // "string"